 Burt Beckwith has been a software developer for almost 20 years, most of that as a JVM developer but more recently working with a wide variety of platforms and frameworks.
 He is a Grails core committer and plugin developer and has created over 50 Grails plugins and has contributed to over 400 others.
 Burt is a frequent speaker at conferences and user groups where he shares his passion for Grails and other Groovy-based technologies, in particular those that are related to persistence, security, and performance.
 He is the author of Programming Grails and blogs at http://blog.burtbeckwith.com

-I'm a software developer at SmartThings in tropical Minneapolis, MN.
-I started my career in software as a QA engineer and have wound my way through test automation, application development, and release engineering.
+I'm a software developer at SmartThings in Minneapolis, MN.
+I started my career in tech support, and moved onto QA, test automation, application development, and now release engineering.
 I currently focus on continuous integration, testing, and deployment pipelines.
-Turn ons: Immutability, HA, declarative pipeline syntax.
-Turn offs: Milk.

 I am a Technical Architect and Software Developer working and living in Minneapolis.
 I have been developing software professionally since 1998.
 I have worked and/or contracted at many fortune 500 companies including UnitedHealth Group, Best Buy, ING, Ingersol Rand, Donaldson, Jostens, Wells Fargo.
 My history is diversified between .Net and Java technologies.
 I currently spearhead the Grails Plugin Consortium (https://github.com/Grails-Plugin-Consortium) which has primary coding responsibilities for CXF, CXF-Client and Filter Pane plugins.
 I have also contributed to several other grails plugins such as Redis, Resque, Hystrix and others.